 Our portfolio investment strategy is focused on the fundamental technology and infrastructure of the future.
 So we define “slots” in a vision of the present and future and then invest in companies that we believe will dominate, or be most successful in many of those “slots”.
 These slots include, for example: search, data, analysis/machine learning/artificial intelligence, robotics, IOT, security, entertainment (movies, games, music), retail, payment services, advertising, social communication/networks, cloud infrastructure, access devices (phones, computers, wearables, etc).

-We invest long term (analyse, buy, hold): most of our stocks were acquired during 2010-2012 when the AUD was above parity with the USD.
-We’ve never sold any of them (except for Microsoft’s cash acquisition of Linkedin).
-This strategy was endorsed by Bloomberg as the winning strategy for 2017 Bloomberg
+Most of our US technology stocks were acquired during 2010-2012 when the AUD was above parity with the USD.
+We’ve never sold any of our US-listed stocks (except for Microsoft’s cash acquisition of Linkedin).
+This long only momentum investment strategy was endorsed by Bloomberg as the winning strategy for 2017 Bloomberg

 We are …